MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/cues-action-tiles.md

 ```

 ### Styling an Action tile
-You can use the [Image property](properties/devenv-image-property.md) on a `action`control to change the look of the Action tile.
-The `Image` property supports several standard values that start with the text `Tile`, such as `TileNew` and `TileYellow`.
+You can use the [Image property](properties/devenv-image-property.md) on an `action` control to change the look of the Action tile.
+For Action tiles, the `Image` property supports several standard values that start with the text `Tile`, such as `TileNew` and `TileYellow`.
 These values change the Action's background color and icon as follows:

--   Values that have the format `Tile[color]` will set the Action tile to use the circle icon and a background that is specified by `[color]`.
-For example, `TileBlue`will display a circle icon in a blue background.
+-   A value that has the format `Tile[color]` will set the Action tile to use the circle icon and a background that is specified by `[color]`.
+For example, `TileBlue` will display a circle icon in a blue background.

--   A value that have the format `Tile[picture]` will the Action tile an icon that that is specified by `[picture]` and a neutral background color.
+-   A value that has the format `Tile[picture]` will set the Action tile to use an icon that that is specified by `[picture]` and a neutral background color.
 For example, `TileCamera` will display a camera icon on the neutral background.

 > [!NOTE]
-> If you use a value that not recognized, the Action tile will default to display circle icon on the neutral background.
+> If you use a value that is not valid or recognized, the Action tile will default to display the circle icon on the neutral background.